Glossary of Terms

 Context

 An object containing dynamic information relevant to a permission check, usually pertaining to the user or environment (e.g., user ID, roles, IP address).
-It's made available during rule evaluation via the $ctx prefix in Operands.
-The shape of this object is defined in GuantrMeta and provided by the getContext function.
+It's made available during rule evaluation via the builder's context() method inside matchCondition functions.
+The shape of this object is defined in GuantrMeta and provided by the context option.

 Effect